splunk/public-o11y-docs/get-started/service-description.rst

 Technical support
 ===========================================================

-All Splunk Observability Cloud subscriptions include either Standard Success Plan or Premium Success Plan.
-For more information regarding Splunk Cloud Platform support terms and program options, see :new-page:`https://www.splunk.com/en_us/support-and-services/support-programs.html <https://www.splunk.com/en_us/support-and-services/support-programs.html>`.
+Splunk Observability Cloud subscriptions include either Standard Success Plan or Premium Success Plan.
+For more information regarding Splunk Cloud Platform support terms and program options, see :new-page:`Splunk Support Programs <https://www.splunk.com/en_us/support-and-services/support-programs.html>`.
 You should also note the following:

 - Splunk Observability Cloud is compatible with multiple options to ingest your data, so it is your responsibility to ensure the correct data collection method is configured for your data sources.
 - To use multifactor authentication for your Splunk Observability Cloud user accounts, you must use a SAML 2.0 identity provider that supports multifactor authentication.
 It is your responsibility to ensure your Splunk Observability Cloud user accounts are properly configured for multifactor authentication.